 An annual case competition focused on high-level issues to test and improve decision-making skills.

 The PwC Challenge presentations were held Nov.
 4 at the UB School of Management.
-Twelve teams of accounting students made their presentations in the Jacobs Management Center.
-Students acted as accounting consultants to help a firm use data analytics in a new gaming project.
-In all, 60 students competed.
+Eleven teams of accounting students delivered presentations, acting as accounting consultants to help a firm address sustainability issues.
+In all, 55 students competed.

-After the presentations, all participants enjoyed a catered dinner and networked with PwC staff.
-In addition, all participants received a gift card.
+After the presentations, all participants enjoyed a catered dinner, networked with PwC staff and received a PwC tee shirt.